grounds/grounds-images/docs/NEW_LANGUAGE.md

 - The user of this container will be `dev`
 - This container will run `run.sh` and takes as parameter a string whith arbitrary code inside.

+**N.B.
+If you have some custom files that should be in the image:**

+1. Create a directory for this image, in your shell:

+        mkdir dockerfiles/ruby

+2. Add your file inside this directory.

+3. Copy this directory inside the image:

+    e.g. For ruby, add in `dockerfiles/ruby.docker`:

+        COPY ruby /custom

 ### Build this image:

     $ LANGUAGE="c" rake build